 We joined forces with The Patchwork Meadow, a voluntary-led constituted organisation with charitable aims who work across the city to help people brighten up their own neighbourhoods, bring back the pollinators and give people the opportunity to engage with nature on a daily basis.

-Lots of free seed packets were given out as part of this project and in an attempt to sow 300m2 of wildflower meadow across Billesley ward and Brandwood neighbourhoods.
-More meadow making to do in the Autumn.
+Lots of free seed packets were given out as part of this project and we sowed 600m2 of wildflower meadow across Billesley ward and Brandwood neighbourhoods, including 250m2 of meadow on Billesley Common, working with the Friends group in October 22.
+We are looking forward to seeing blooms in the springtime.